brandon-m-wang/cs198-75/src/web-hw/hw5.md

       Dijkstra's on a grid input, and
       <code><mark>getNodesInShortestPathOrder</mark></code> takes a finish point
-      after running Dijkstra's and backtracks until the start Node to give an in-order list of Nodes in the shortest path.
+      after running Dijkstra's and backtracks until the start Node to give an in-order list of Nodes in the shortest path. a
 ---